 - The contest is open to everyone, not just 4-H members.

 - Contestants will have to answer 50 multiple-choice questions consisting of identification and general entomology knowledge.
-Identification will come from the Specimen Study List, as common names may vary according to resources studied.
+Identification will come from the Specimen Study List, as common names may vary according to the resources studied.

 - Contestants will identify specimens by common name.
 The questions may require the meaning of the order name, type of antennae, type of legs, type of mouthparts, kind of metamorphosis, a fact about biology, or the scientific name of the specimen.